-We have sent you this proxy statement and the enclosed proxy card because the Board of Directors (the "Board of Directors" or the "Board") of Skyline Medical Inc. (the "Company") is soliciting your proxy to vote at the Annual Meeting of Stockholders (the "Annual Meeting") to be held at the offices of the company's counsel, Maslon LLP on December 28, 2017, at 3:00 PM (Central Daylight Time), including any adjournments or postponements of the Annual Meeting.
-You are invited to attend the Annual Meeting to vote on the proposal described in this proxy statement.
+We have sent you this proxy statement and the enclosed proxy card because the Board of Directors (the "Board of Directors" or the "Board") of Predictive Oncology Inc. (the "Company") is soliciting your proxy to vote at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the offices of the Company's counsel, Maslon LLP on December 18, 2019, at 3:00 PM (Central Standard Time), including any adjournments or postponements of the Annual Meeting.
+You are invited to attend the Annual Meeting to vote on the proposals described in this proxy statement.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, sign and return the enclosed proxy card, or follow the instructions below to submit your proxy by facsimile, email or on the Internet.

-The Company intends to mail this proxy statement and accompanying proxy card on or about December 4, 2017, to all stockholders of record entitled to vote at the Annual Meeting.
+The Company intends to mail this proxy statement and accompanying proxy card on or about November 25, 2019, to all stockholders of record entitled to vote at the Annual Meeting.